Convenient Care

 • Chronic mechanical back pain from disc degeneration

 Post-laminectomy syndrome, which occurs when previous spine surgery fails to provide lasting relief, may also benefit from PLIF surgery.
-This procedure can address residual instability or incomplete decompression from previous surgeries while providing a more comprehensive solution to ongoing problems.
+This procedure can address residual instability or incomplete decompression from prior surgeries while providing a more thorough solution to ongoing problems.

-Restore Your Spine Health with Advanced PLIF Surgery
+Restore Your Spine Health with PLIF Surgery in New Jersey

-If you’re suffering from chronic back pain or neurological symptoms that haven’t responded to conservative treatment, PLIF surgery may offer the relief you’ve been seeking.
-At Oasis Medical Group, our skilled spine surgeons have extensive experience performing PLIF procedures and helping patients achieve lasting pain relief and improved function.
+If you are suffering from chronic back pain or neurological symptoms that have not responded to conservative treatment, PLIF surgery may offer the relief you have been seeking.
+At Oasis Orthopedic & Spine, our spine surgeons have extensive experience performing PLIF procedures and helping patients achieve lasting pain relief and improved function across nine convenient locations throughout Northern New Jersey.

-Our comprehensive approach includes thorough evaluation, advanced surgical techniques, and personalized rehabilitation programs designed to maximize your recovery.
-We understand that spine surgery is a significant decision, and we’re committed to providing you with the information and support you need throughout your treatment journey.
-With multiple convenient locations throughout New Jersey and a commitment to excellence in spine care, we’re here to help you regain your active lifestyle.
-Contact us today at (844) 366-8800 or request an appointment to learn more about PLIF surgery and how it can help restore your spine health.
+Our approach includes thorough evaluation, advanced surgical techniques, and personalized post-surgical rehabilitation programs designed to maximize your recovery.
+We know spine surgery is a significant decision, and we are committed to providing you with the information and support you need throughout your treatment.
+Contact us today at (844) 366-8800 or request an appointment to learn more about PLIF surgery in New Jersey and how it may help restore your spine health.

 What Our Patients Are Saying